anniew03/ctf-writeups/picoctf/pwn/bufferoverflow3/README.md

   return 0;
 }
 ```
-In order to get the flag, the `win` function which isn’t called in `main` needs to be called, and to do this, the canary value needs to be overwritten with the same value so that it doesn't detect the buffer overflow.
+In order to get the flag, the `win` function which isn’t called in `main` needs to be called, and the goal is to use the stack buffer overflow to overwrite the saved return address with the win function.
+However, in order to do that successfully without causing the program to crash, you also need to replace the canary value correctly.
 For example, if 65 As are sent to the program it will detect an overflow and quit the program.
 However, if 64 As are sent the program detects no stack smashing since the cannary hasn't been overwritten with a different value.
 The 65th A is the first byte of the canary with the buffer size being 64 and the canary being right after it.
 ```
 $ chall/vuln.c
 How Many Bytes will You Write Into the Buffer?